BMS(Hons), MMS, CA | Ngāti Whakaue, Ngāti Maniapoto

 BMS | Ngāti Pikiao, Ngāpuhi, Tūhoe

 Kateriina joined GHA in 2016 and holds a Bachelor of Management Studies (majoring in Marketing) from Te Whare Wānanga o Waikato.
-Alongside her role as a Management Consultant at GHA, Kateriina is contracted from GHA as the Māori Sector Manager for Chartered Accountants Australia and New Zealand, where she leads the national strategy to increase the representation of Māori within the accounting profession.
+Alongside her role as a Management Consultant at GHA, Kateriina was contracted from GHA as the Māori Sector Manager for Chartered Accountants Australia and New Zealand, where she led the national strategy to increase the representation of Māori within the accounting profession.
 With a strong interest in Māori business and Māori governance, Kateriina’s aspiration is ultimately to contribute to Māori success.
 Kateriina is proud that her role at GHA allows her to work with whānau, hapū and iwi, providing valuable mahi and advice.